 Tilenga’s oil needs to be kept above 50°C during transit because of its characteristics.
 At full flow condition, the EACOP pipeline will not need to be heated, the pipeline insulation acts as a “thermos flask”, keeping the oil inside warm and the environment outside cool.
 Latest technologies are being deployed to ensure the safety and integrity of the pipeline (including fiber optics for control and monitoring).
 The pipeline route has been designed to avoid areas of environmental interest as much as possible.
 It does not cross any Ramsar zone or IUCN (International Union for Conservation of Nature) sites and is mainly located on agricultural land or unused or even uninhabited.

 For the Tilenga project, the construction phase of all the main components is ongoing: drilling, facilities construction, flowlines and roads construction.
-The drilling activities are ongoing.
-The first main equipments (e.g: Gas Turbines) were received on site in May 2024.
+The drilling activities are ongoing as well as the construction of the Central Process Facility.

 As a reminder, three rigs are currently used.
-One of the fields developed is located beneath the Murchison Falls National Park (MFNP).
-The others are located outside it, South of the Victoria Nile in sparsely populated rural areas where the activities are essentially agricultural.
-4 wellpads have been completed and 69 wells drilled.
+Two rigs are currenty operating in the Murchison Falls National Park (MFNP).
+The other is located outside it, in the South of the Victoria Nile in sparsely populated rural areas where the activities are essentially agricultural.
+5 wellpads have been completed and 85 wells drilled.

 Regarding EACOP, the construction works are on-going with:

-- The start of the production of Insulated linepipes at the thermal insulation plant in Tanzania,
+- the production of Insulated linepipes at the thermal insulation plant in Tanzania;

-- The civil and foundation works at all the Pumping stations in Uganda and Tanzania.
-The first power generators units were delivered.
+- the civil and foundation works at all the Pumping stations in Uganda and Tanzania.
+All power generators units were delivered at Pumping station and at the Tanga Terminal.
+Foundation works should be completed soon;

-- The civil works at the Tanga Terminal and storage areas with the continuation of the erection of two storage tanks.
+- the civil works at the Tanga Terminal and storage areas with the continuation of the erection of storage tanks;

 The Project is designed and executed considering the following key environmental and social aspects: